tanaygattani8/Health-Safety-System/README.md

 Problem 1:

 We have successfully defined how to identify whether each person is wearing a mask or not.
-Social Distancing Monitoring using OpencV ,pyhton and YOLO.
+Social Distancing Monitoring using OpenCV ,python and YOLO.
 Add yolo-coco folder and models folder as it is a large file you'll have to download it from

 https://drive.google.com/file/d/1DwSKG3ptARnEc56XCor1Upa3lYjcWr_y/view?usp=sharing